parthkapila/parthkapila/README.md

 Welcome to my GitHub!

 I’m a student at Purdue University majoring in Computer and Information Technology.
-I specialize in building modern data-driven solutions that lie at the intersection of fintech, data science, and artificial intelligence.
+I specialize in building modern data-driven solutions that lie at the intersection of data analytics, cloud infrastructure, and artificial intelligence.

 Currently, I'm working as a data science consultant at the Krenicki Center for BA & ML, where I apply machine learning and automation to solve real-world problems.